Sunday, July 27, 2025

 https://diyparts.com/docs/how-to-instructions/installation-instructions-zeror-ac-kits/

-IF YOU WANT TO BECOME AN A/C PROFESSIONAL AND GET STARTED WITH YOUR EPA 609 CERTIFICATION - USE THESE FREE STUDY MATERIALS, WORKSHEETS AND PRACTICE TESTS
+BECOME AN A/C PROFESSIONAL AND GET STARTED WITH YOUR EPA 609 CERTIFICATION - USE THESE FREE STUDY MATERIALS, WORKSHEETS AND PRACTICE TESTS

 Watch this 30-minute YouTube video to familiarize yourself with EPA 609 Certification...
 609 Cert Crash Course by McCuistian